jqzj/metadata_jal/markdown/icpsr_study_schema.md

 **Controlled Vocabulary:** N/A

 **Usage Notes:** The sample is a selection out of the universe of all possible relevant cases (e.g., adults in the United States, housing units in three counties of Michigan, etc.) that could have been included in the data collection.
 A detailed discussion of such things as sampling error or other limitations of the sampling methodology is not required here.
 Note that some studies, such as censuses, do not utilize samples but include all members of the universe.
 In such cases, 'inap.' may be entered in Sampling to indicate it was not omitted in error.

+**ICPSR Input Guidance:** Sampling is distinct from Universe as it describes the methods the researcher used to select or recruit participants among the target population, while Universe describes the whole population the researchers sought to analyze.
+If no information about Sampling methodology is available, it is not appropriate to simply restate the Universe.

 **Examples:**